Occupational Therapy Toolbox 1 PG (9071.3)

 Such participation is required by students in order to meet the Australian Occupational Therapy Competency Standards (2018).

-Therefore, except in the case of extenuating circumstances, 100% attendance at the seminars, workshops and practice education placements is expected.
+Therefore, except in the case of extenuating circumstances, 100% attendance at classes is expected.

 It is also expected that if students are unable to meet these participation requirements they inform the Unit Convener as soon as practical, by telephone or email